maxbre/rlapmod/README.md

 A collection of my handy R functions for post-processing the output of LAPMOD modeling system.

-Beware: all the material must be considered experimental, in development and not yet fully tested.
+Beware: all the material must be considered experimental, in full development and not yet tested.

 Caveat emptor: use it at your own risk.